Skip to content

 Planning & paying for care for elderly or vulnerable people

-To protect your family, it is important to plan ahead for how you will cope should you or a member of your family need to pay for care at home, nursing care or a residential home.
+To protect your family, it is important to plan ahead for how you will cope should you or a member of your family need to pay for care at home, or in a care home or nursing home.

-Under the current rules, if your assessable assets are over £23,250 you will pay care fees in full.
+Under the current rules in England, if your assessable assets are over £23,250 you will pay care fees in full.
 You may be entitled to care funding assistance if you qualify for NHS continuing healthcare or Section 117 aftercare funding.
 In addition to means tested social care, other rules will affect what care funding you receive.

 Care funding and care home funding rules are complex and there are often mistakes when assessing how much someone should pay for their care.